Plotting Shapefiles on a Basemap in Python: endangered species habitat

 The Florida bonneted bat, a critically endangered species that has been assigned critical habitat by U.S. Fish and Wildlife.
 Hopefully, the critical habita is suffificient to help this species recover and reach sustainable population levels.
 The world would be a better place with more bonneted bats.

-After installing Anaconda, start your journey plotting shapefiles in Python by opening up Jupyter Notebooks.
-On a Mac, I can activate conda in the regular terminal (conda activate).
-On a PC, I like to do this from the Anaconda Prompt (the Aanconda terminal) because it’s tricky to get my normal command line or Bash to recognize that conda is indeed on my computer.
-My favorite workflow is as follows:
+On a Mac, I activate conda in the regular terminal (conda activate).
+On a PC, I do this from the Anaconda Prompt (the Anaconda terminal) because it’s tricky to get my normal command line or Bash to recognize that conda is indeed on my computer.

 For plotting shapefiles, you’ll want to import the following packages: